glfw/glfw.github.io/faq.md

 This page attempts to address some of the most commonly asked questions that we have received from GLFW users.

-If your questions are not answered here, please do [contact us](community.html).

 ### Table of contents
 {:.no_toc}

-* This will become a table of contents (this text will be scraped).
+* This will become a table of contents (this text will be discarded).
 {:toc}

 ---